Mukul703/games-analytics-capstone/README.md

 ## Objective

 The objective of this project is to build an end-to-end tennis analytics platform that converts raw SportRadar API data into a structured, query-ready system and an interactive dashboard.
-Success is defined by accurate competition hierarchy mapping, reliable competitor and venue analytics, and the ability to support meaningful, exploratory analysis through SQL and visual insights.
+Success is defined by accurate competition hierarchy mapping, reliable competitor and venue analytics, and the ability to support structured exploration and decision-oriented insights.

 ## Data Sources & Dataset Summary